Proof of the Michael-Simon-Sobolev inequality using optimal transport

 for all $x \in \Sigma$.

 Note that our notation differs from the one in \cite{Villani}.
-In our setting, the space $X$ is the unit ball $\bar{B}^{n+m}$ equipped with the measure $\nu$; the space $Y$ is the submanifold $\Sigma$ equipped with the Riemannian measure $\mu$; the cost function is given by $-\langle x,\xi \rangle$ for $x \in \Sigma$ and $\xi \in \bar{B}^{n+m}$; the function $\psi$ in \cite{Villani} corresponds to the function $-h$; and the function $\phi$ in \cite{Villani} corresponds to the function $-u$ in this paper.
+In our setting, the space $X$ is the unit ball $\bar{B}^{n+m}$ equipped with the measure $\nu$; the space $Y$ is the submanifold $\Sigma$ equipped with the Riemannian measure $\mu$; the cost function is given by $c(x,\xi) = -\langle x,\xi \rangle$ for $x \in \Sigma$ and $\xi \in \bar{B}^{n+m}$; the function $\psi$ in \cite{Villani} corresponds to the function $-h$; and the function $\phi$ in \cite{Villani} corresponds to the function $-u$ in this paper.
 The fact that $\psi$ can be chosen to be a $c$-convex function implies that $h$ is Lipschitz continuous (see \cite{Villani}, Definition 5.2).
 The fact that $\phi$ can be taken as the $c$-transform of $\psi$ corresponds to the statement (\ref{c.transform}) above (see \cite{Villani}, Definition 5.2).

-We now continue with the proof of Theorem \ref{main.theorem}.
-Clearly, $u$ is the restriction to $\Sigma$ of a convex function on $\mathbb{R}^{n+m}$ which is Lipschitz continuous with Lipschitz constant at most $1$.
+It follows from (\ref{c.transform}) that $u$ is the restriction to $\Sigma$ of a convex function on $\mathbb{R}^{n+m}$ which is Lipschitz continuous with Lipschitz constant at most $1$.
 In particular, $u$ is Lipschitz continuous with Lipschitz constant at most $1$.
 Moreover, $u$ is semiconvex with a quadratic modulus of semiconvexity (see \cite{Villani}, Definition 10.10 and Example 10.11).

 \begin{lemma} Let $E$ be a compact subset of $\Sigma$.
 Moreover, suppose that $G$ is a compact subset of $\bar{B}^{n+m}$ such that $u(x) - h(\xi) - \langle x,\xi \rangle > 0$ for all $x \in E$ and all $\xi \in \bar{B}^{n+m} \setminus G$.
 Then $\mu(E) \leq \nu(G)$. \end{lemma}